 Hunting Trophies Hall

 This hall has antlers and trophies of animals hunted on the Tapada/hunting grounds, such as deer and wild bears.
 Even the chandeliers and furniture are made with antlers and hides.
-It is not something we are pleased to see as wildlife and nature lovers.
+As wildlife and nature lovers it is not pleasing to see hunting trophies.

 The Infanatas’ Living Quarters